publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3042.md

  __Codification__

-    Section was formerly classified to section 404 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+    Section was formerly classified to [section 404 of this title][/us/usc/t50/s404] prior to editorial reclassification and renumbering as this section.

     In subsec. (a), “chapter 51 and subchapter III of chapter 53 of title 5” substituted for “the Classification Act of 1949” on authority of [Pub.
 L. 89–554, § 7(b)][/us/pl/89/554/s7/b], Sept.
 6, 1966, [80 Stat.
 631][/us/stat/80/631], the first section of which enacted Title 5, Government Organization and Employees.